ethankennerly/as2cs/README.md

  * Transcribe 'import' example of common base grammar.
  * Replace literal 'import' with 'using' by grammar.
  * Reformat an example variable declaration by grammar.
+ * Convert trivial package with one import.

 To-do
 =====

+ * Convert class declaration.
+ * Convert function declaration.
+ * Convert local variable.
+ * Convert member variable.
- * Convert trivial package with one import.
+ * Convert static variable.

 Not supported
 =============

+ * Callbacks and delegates.
  * Preprocessor directive 'include'
  * Everything else not explicitly mentioned as a feature.